odoo/documentation/sales/invoicing/services/milestones.rst

 Create products
 ---------------

-In Odoo, each milestone of your project is considered as a product.
+In Twenty20, each milestone of your project is considered as a product.
 From the **Sales** application, use the menu :menuselection:`Sales --> Products`, create a new product with the following setup: